Ringfencing Application Interaction

-Monitor the activity in the Unified Audit for a week or so to see what exclusions you need to add to your Ringfenced policy before you switch it to 'Secured' status.
-Set your start and end date for your specified time period.
-Then, input the name of the policy you are observing the Ringfencing on in the 'Policy Name' text box, and select 'Ringfenced' in the 'Action' dropdown before clicking the 'Search' button.
-This will quickly show you all the Ringfenced activity for that specific policy.
-With those search results, you can easily go down the audit list and add these exceptions into the policy by expanding each entry and clicking 'Add to Policy'.
+Monitor the activity in the Unified Audit for a week or so to see what exclusions you need to add to your Ringfenced Policy before you switch it to 'Secured' status.
+Set the start and end date for your specified time period.
+Then, input the name of the Policy you are observing the Ringfencing on in the 'Policy Name' text box, and select 'Ringfenced' in the 'Action' dropdown before clicking the 'Search' button.
+This will quickly show you all the Ringfenced activity for that specific Policy.

 When you are applying Ringfencing to an Application that has previously not had Ringfencing applied, it is very important to place that specific Policy into a Monitor Only Status for about a week.